mckeevera/STAT220/README.md

 ### Final Project
 Completed with the wonderful Aaryan Gulati, this project was focused on creating a Shiny App.
 We opted to look at NFL stats.
 The site can be found here: https://mckeevera.shinyapps.io/HowToWinTheSuperBowl/

+Contact me at mckeevera@carleton.edu or alexmckeever25@gmail.com if you want to see the data or code for this project.